dart-lang/site-www/src/_guides/language/language-tour.md

 Generics are often required for type safety, but they have more benefits than just allowing your code to run:

-* Properly specifying generic types results in better generated code.
+* Properly specifying generic types results in better-generated code.
 * You can use generics to reduce code duplication.

 If you intend for a list to contain only strings, you can